curt-labs/API/README.md

 ---------

 > The new version of the CURT API used the [GoEngine Boilerplate](http://github.com/ninnemana/goengine-boilerplate) for being Content-Type agnostic to XML and JSON.
-Some of the best features a listed below:
+Some of the best features are listed below:

   - Concurrent MySQL access using [Goroutines](http://golang.org/doc/effective_go.html#concurrency)
   - JSON rendering powered by [encoding/json](http://golang.org/pkg/encoding/json/)